Updated: November 28, 2016

-Additionally, several consumers were contacted by individuals claiming that they were collecting a debt owed to Cash Advance America.
-One consumer reported receiving multiple harassing telephone calls.
-The caller claimed that the consumer owed debt for a 2007 payday loan, but refused to provide any other details about the debt.
-The consumer reports that he did not take out any payday loans in 2007.
-In another case, a consumer received a text message demanding payment, even though the consumer reported that he never had a loan.
+Several consumers were contacted by people claiming that they were collecting a debt owed to Cash Advance America, Advance America, Advance America Inc., or Speedy Cash.
+One consumer reported receiving multiple harassing phone calls.
+The caller claimed that the consumer owed a debt for a 2007 payday loan but refused to provide any other details about the debt.
+The consumer reported that he did not take out any payday loans in 2007.
+In another case, a consumer received a text message demanding payment.
+That consumer reported that he never had a loan.

 These apparent scams are associated with the following contact information: